photonic-fencemosquito-controlfield-readiness

 S1S2

 Laser mosquito control, specifically through "photonic fence" technology, remains an experimental research-stage technology.
-Current peer-reviewed evidence demonstrates the ability to detect, track, and apply lethal laser energy to flying insects within controlled environments, such as and screenhouses.
+Current peer-reviewed evidence demonstrates the ability to detect, track, and apply lethal laser energy to flying insects within controlled environments, such as screenhouses.
 While laboratory-scale demonstrations of insect mortality are documented, there is no evidence of a commercially available, consumer-ready laser product for residential use.

 The Mechanics of Photonic Fence Technology